Artists for Artists

 Vishal Kumaraswarmy (Artist, Filmmaker / Bangalore)

-Chrisoula Lionis (Researcher, Cultural Producer / Athens, and Manchester)
+Chrisoula Lionis (Writer, Cultural Producer / Athens, and Manchester)

 Engy Mohsen (Architect, Visual Artist / Cairo)